Rough Justice (Rolling Stones song): Recording

 Recording began at La Fourchette, Posé sur Cisse, France in June 2005.
 With Jagger on lead vocals, Richards plays electric rhythm (including the riff).
 Ronnie Wood plays the song's distinct electric slide guitar, including the song's opening intro and solo.
 Charlie Watts plays drums.
 Additional musicians are included Darryl Jones on bass while Chuck Leavell on play the song's piano.

 Release and aftermath

 "Rough Justice" was released as a double A-side with "Streets of Love" on 22 August 2005.
 It charted at number 15 on the UK Singles Chart.
 In the US, the song peaked at number 25 on the Mainstream Rock Tracks chart and number 5 on the Adult Alternative Songs chart.

 Music critic Robert Christgau applauded the song as "a strikingly ironic/acerbic expression of both Jagger's musical gift and his romantic limitations".

 The song has been performed heavily by the Stones on their A Bigger Bang Tour and is featured on their latest concert DVD release, The Biggest Bang.
 It was also one of the three songs played by the Stones during the halftime show for Super Bowl XL although the word "cocks" was censored on the ABC broadcast.

 It was included in their greatest hits album GRRR!.

+Personnel

+Credits adapted from album liner notes.